SonghuaHu-UMD/MultiSTGraph/README.md

 [//]: # (```)

-The script `run_model_parameters.py` is used for parameter study.
-Change the parameter you are interested and run:
+The script `run_model_parameters.py` is used for parameter study and ablation study.
+Change the parameters you are interested and run:

 ```bash
 # DC